 We will now visualize a model of the B2AR in its membrane environment.
-This model was created as a starting point for molecular dynamics simulations of B2AR (which we will view soon).
+This model was created as a starting point for molecular dynamics simulations of the B2AR (which we will view soon).
+Tip: We will use the structures here in multiple questions.
+We recommend not running the "reinit" command in between questions, or else you will have to reload all the structures again.

-PyMOL> load pdbs/b2ar_full.pdb
+PyMOL> load pdbs/b2ar\full.pdb